tallon1252/angled-border-edges/README.md

 ### License
 MIT © Tim-Lars Schnehage

-This is a fork of [Nigel O Toole's Angled Edges](https://github.com/NigelOToole/angled-edges), which uses only border for generating the angled edges.
+This is a fork of <a href="https://github.com/NigelOToole/angled-edges" title="Nigel O Toole's Angled Edges" target="_blank"> Nigel O Toole's Angled Edges</a>, which uses only border for generating the angled edges.